HuwSy/app-forms/README.md

 A simple Angular framework for rapid development originally in AngularJS/JavaScript and progressed to Angular18 within an SPFx wrapper giving controls which can use this.spec to determin the field details and manipulate this.form

-Requires node 22, nvm can be used effectively npm install @angular/cli@18
+Requires node 20, nvm can be used effectively npm install @angular/cli@18

 npm run ng new --commit=false --routing=false --style=scss --directory .\ <solution>

-New web parts
+New web parts/components
 ```
 npm run ng generate component --style=scss <webpart>
 ```